 Regular float glass is called annealed – and, when broken forms sharp and very dangerous shards.

-Tempered or heat-strengthened glass is 5 times more impact resistant and also much safer than annealed glass because when broken it shatters into numerous harmless “popcorn” fragment.
+Tempered or heat-strengthened glass is 5 times more impact resistant and also much safer than annealed glass because when broken it shatters into numerous harmless “popcorn” fragments.

 This safety property is the reason that tempered glass is mandated by code for glass in shower doors, sliding doors, and other areas where pedestrians might be injured by deadly shards of glass.